 “This is because they have expenses that I approve, but I’m not always around to do it or replenish the petty cash for [it],” she said.
 “These are the people I trust with my company, and since we are just a small business – very little bureaucracy – they can still ask for my confirmation every time they need to use it.”

-While it may not be ideal to approve every purchase, it’s still important to scrutinize monthly statements to ensure that funds are being used the way they’re supposed to.
-This can be a safeguard, especially for business owners who are reluctant to provide their workers with corporate cards.
+While you may not approve every purchase, as the business owner, it’s important to review monthly statements to ensure that funds are being used the way they’re supposed to.

 “Scrutinize your statement,” Pollard said.
 “Make sure that nothing strange is going on.
 Question every charge that you don’t recognize.
-Also, give your employees a strict dollar limit – I recommend 110 percent of what you actually think they will need.”
+Also, give your employees a strict dollar limit – I recommend 110% of what you actually think they will need.”

 If you’ve hired the right workers, then issuing business credit cards shouldn’t be an issue.
-Good employees will know when it’s appropriate to use them and will follow your direction when you define what the cards are for.
+Good employees know when it’s appropriate to use them and will follow your direction when you define what the cards are designed to be used for.
 You can further build company culture by providing these cards, proving to employees that you trust them and value their hard work.

 Employees “know that they should use the funds to accomplish the tasks that I give them,” Pollard said.
 “If you hire the right people from the get-go, you don’t have to worry about credit card abuse.”

-If you’re really worried about distributing cards but need to save time, you can always turn on alerts so you are notified each time the card is used.
-This allows you to keep a close eye on employee purchases without having to directly approve each purchasing decision.
+If you’re concerned about potentially fraudulent charges on your company credit card, you can always turn on alerts so you are notified each time the card is used.
+This allows you to keep a close eye on employee charges without preapproving each purchase.

 It also may be a good idea to tie rewards points to card usage.
-If employees are using them for routine company purchases, you can issue the card in their name and provide them with the opportunity to earn miles or points.
+If employees are using credit cards for routine company purchases, you can issue the card in their name and let them earn miles or points.
 Singson said she does this with some of her workers.